 Payday advance or pay advance apps are apps that will advance you or allow you to borrow money before your payday, based upon the amount they predict you should have earned up to that point.
 The apps predict how much and the timing of what you earn based on bank, location, and employer data.
 The advances usually start at around $100 and using the advance feature normally requires a membership, tipping, or has associated fees.

-The charges a customer might encounter will vary depending on the payday advance app the customer chooses to apply with.
-Some payday advance providers like Earnin elect to charge no interest, and opt for customers to provide optional amounts in addition to their loan amount as a way to “pay it forward.”
-Apps like Earnin have their benefits but they are not as widely available to people as other payday loan apps might be.
-Other payday advance providers like Brigit or Dave charge a membership fee or add additional fees based on instant transfer of funds and other features and services.
+The charges a customer might encounter will vary depending on the cash advance app the customer chooses to apply with.
+Some payday advance providers like Earnin elect to charge no interest, and opt for customers to provide optional money amounts in addition to their loan amount as a way to “pay it forward.”
+Apps like Earnin have their benefits but they are not as widely available to people as other online payday loan apps might be.
+Other paycheck advance providers like Brigit or Dave charge a membership fee or add additional fees based on instant transfer of money and other features and services.

 Tips, membership fees or other charges are not disclosed in the form of an APR with customary loan disclosures due to existing loopholes and gray areas of regulations.
 For example, the American Banker found that suggested tips on the Earnin app can equate to a 730% APR, higher than payday loans online and much higher than loan providers such as Possible with a 150-20% annual percentage rate (APR).
 That’s one reason Earnin has been subpoenaed by New York State Regulators according to a recent New York Post story.
 New York regulators have concerns that payday advance apps are skirting state lending laws by acting as a lender while not complying with regulations lenders are under.

-Even with the costs, there are many benefits of using a payday advance app.
-Please do your own research before selecting the payday app or financial solution for you.
+Even with the costs, there are many benefits of using a cash advance app.
+Please do your own research before selecting the loan app or financial solution for you.

 One caveat that comes with Earnin is that it is available to smaller customer bases than the other apps.
 If you are a freelancer, independent contractor, or are currently working multiple jobs, you likely won’t be able to use Earnin’s services.
 Earnin is typically only available to salaried, hourly, and on-demand employees like Uber, Postmates, or Lyft employees.
 Most of the other payday loan apps are available to those with lower wages and lower credit scores as that is the customer base that uses payday loans the most.
 If you fall into that category, you may have a more difficult time getting a personal loan at Earnin than somewhere else.

-Dave allows users to get a payday advance of up to one hundred dollars, with no interest or credit checks required as part of their advance agreement.
-Users tip what they believe is fair as part of the repayment program and similar to Earnin, users must connect their bank accounts or create a checking account with Dave, and prove employment patterns as part of advance eligibility.
-Ideally, you also have direct deposit from your employer directly into the active checking account you have linked.
+Dave allows users to get a payday advance of up to one hundred dollars, with no interest or credit checks required as part of their cash advance agreement.
+Users tip the amount of money they believe is fair as part of their paycheck repayment program and similar to Earnin, users must connect their bank accounts or create a checking account with Dave, and prove employment patterns as part of advance eligibility.
+Ideally, you also have direct deposit from your employer to directly send your cash into the active checking account you have linked.

-Dave may not be ideal if you need immediate funds and are currently cash strapped, as they charge additional costs for faster fund delivery.
-With Dave, you have two delivery options — standard or express.
+Dave may not be ideal if you need immediate money and are currently cash strapped, as they charge additional costs for faster fund delivery.
+With Dave, you have two delivery options for your paycheck— standard or express.
 The standard option takes from one business day to three business days to deliver the advance to your checking account, but is free to use as a member of Dave.
-The express option can be delivered to your debit card within eight hours, but will cost a small fee of $4.99.
+The express option for your paycheck can be delivered to your debit card within eight hours, but will cost a small fee of $4.99.

-As with other payday advance apps, the starting dollar amount advanced will be lower than the amount you can borrow through a payday loan, speedy cash advance, or alternative loan such as Possible.
+As with other payday advance apps, the starting money amount advanced will be lower than the amount you can borrow through a payday loan, speedy cash advance, or payday loan alternative like Possible.
 Dave will really only let you get a loan of $25, $50, or $75.
 If you are in need of more funds than this, Dave might not be the payday app for you.
 Note that similar to Earnin, even with a successful history showing you repay your advances, Dave does not report your on-time payments to the credit bureaus.
 Lastly, watch out for those instant fund fees.
 If you use 4-5 advances per month, those fees can really add up!

-Brigit allows its users to get a payday advance of up to $250 with no interest charges or credit checks required.
-Like Dave and Earnin, the starting pay advance is usually closer to $100.
-The Brigit app is free to use and includes budgeting and account monitoring tools to help users manage their finances with their linked bank accounts, usually a checking account.
-The app is also very intuitive and east to navigate around.
+Brigit is a payday lender that allows its users to get a payday advance of their paycheck of up to $250 with no interest charges or credit checks required.
+Like Dave and Earnin, the starting paycheck advance is usually closer to $100.
+The Brigit loan app is free to use and includes budgeting and account monitoring tools to help users manage their money with their linked bank accounts, usually a checking account.
+The app is also very intuitive and easy to navigate around.

-For a subscription fee of $9.99/month, Brigit will also provide its users with instant cash transfers via the debit system, no-cost repayment extensions, and automated cash advance plus a nominal $9 fee if the user is nearing an overdraft.
-Brigit does not analyze user credit information and has no effect on the credit score of their customers, positive or negative.
+For a $9.99/month subscription fee, Brigit will also provide its users with instant cash transfers via the debit system, no-cost repayment extensions, and automated cash advance plus a nominal $9 fee if the user is nearing an overdraft.
+Brigit does not analyze user credit information and has no effect on their customers’ credit score, positive or negative.
 Brigit uses 256 bit encryption to protect stored user data on their servers.
 Along with this security, you do not need to even give your social security to Brigit upon signup.
 If you are a user that does not trust other people or other institutions with your information, Brigit could be a great alternative.
-High bit encryption as well as no need to input your social security makes Brigit an all-around secure platform to get a payday advance on.
+High bit encryption and no need to input your social security make Brigit an all-around secure platform to get a payday advance on.

 An additional benefit of the Brigit app is that there are no additional fees aside from the monthly subscription cost; however, by that same token the downside of Brigit is that you will pay the monthly subscription cost as an active member whether you need a payday advance or use its services are not.

 Unlike payday advance apps, Possible Finance loans also allow customers to build their credit.
 Once approved, we report the status of your loan to the credit bureaus which can help build credit history.
+We call these loans credit builder loans.
 As a direct lender, we also don’t require that potential customers receive income on a consistent bi-weekly schedule, as long as the connected bank account, usually a checking account, is currently receiving income.
 This allows us to support gig economy workers and recent hires.
-Lastly, applicants can get approved up to $500 (varies by state) on even their first loan application, a higher dollar amount than most payday advance apps.
+Lastly, applicants can get loan approval approved up to $500 (varies by state) on even their first loan application, a higher dollar amount than most payday advance apps.